-Confidential Treatment Requested by Maplebear Inc. Pursuant to 17 C.F.R.
-Section 200.83 annual spend of approximately \$1.1 trillion in the United States in 2022.85 Despite the size of the market, grocery has historically been significantly slower to move online compared to other consumer categories.
-In 2022, only 12% of U.S. grocery shopping took place online, 86 compared to 66% of consumer electronics, 38% of apparel, 23% of consumer foodservice, and 20% of home goods.87 Over the past three years, this spend shifted from offline to online at an accelerated pace.
-For online grocery, while penetration took 10 years to triple from 1% of total grocery sales in 200988 to 3% in 2019, it took just three years to quadruple to 12% in 2022.89 Market penetration could double or more over time.90
+We believe the future of grocery is about helping consumers find products they love from retailers they trust, no matter where they are or how they choose to shop.
+Grocery is the largest category in all of retail, with an annual spend of approximately \$1.1 trillion in the United States in 2022.87 Despite the size of the market, grocery has historically been significantly slower to move online compared to other consumer categories.
+In 2022, only 12% of U.S. grocery shopping took place online,88 compared to 66% of consumer electronics, 38% of apparel, 23% of consumer foodservice, and 20% of home goods.89 Over the past three years, this spend shifted from offline to online at an accelerated pace.
+Online grocery penetration took 10 years to triple from 1% of total grocery sales in 200990 to 3% in 2019 and just three years to quadruple to 12% in 2022.91 Market penetration could double or more over time.92